Azure/acs-engine/docs/kubernetes/windows.md

 - Managing the cluster from your Windows machine
 - Deploying your first app on the cluster

+All of these steps can be done from any OS platform, so some sections are split out by Windows, Mac or Linux to provide the most relevant samples and scripts.

 > Note: Windows support for Kubernetes is still in beta and under **active development**.
 If you run into problems, please be sure to check the [Troubleshooting](windows-details.md#troubleshooting) page and [active Windows issues](https://github.com/azure/acs-engine/issues?&q=is:issue+is:open+label:windows) in this repo, then help us by filing new issues for things that aren't already covered.

 ### Install Needed Tools